READ these related resources:

 Charlotte-Mecklenburg Schools’ Project L.I.F.T., an innovative zone within a large urban school district where leaders are committed to reaching every student with excellence, is the first of five implementation sites in Public Impact’s initiative to extend the reach of excellent teachers and their teams for more pay, within budget, and build an Opportunity Culture for teachers and students.
-In Charlotte-Mecklenburg, N.C., a set of schools working with the nonprofit organization Project L.I.F.T. will receive intensive design assistance from Public Impact and its partners to select and adapt Opportunity Culture school models to extend the reach of their excellent teachers and their teams in the 2013–14 school year.
+In Charlotte-Mecklenburg, N.C., a set of schools working with the nonprofit organization Project L.I.F.T. has been receiving intensive design assistance from Public Impact and its partners to select and adapt Opportunity Culture school models to extend the reach of their excellent teachers and their teams in the 2013–14 school year.

 To implement an Opportunity Culture, each school selects a design team that designed an approach to meet its students’ needs and teachers’ talents.
-The teams will draw on Public Impact’s school models, developed with significant input and feedback from teachers.
+The teams drew on Public Impact’s school models, developed with significant input and feedback from teachers.
 These school models enable excellent teachers to:

 - lead multiple classrooms,

 - specialize in their best subjects and roles,